mbbischoff/mb-neue/src/content/posts/2020-05-11-jorge-quinteros-facetime-shoots-are-not-as-bad-as-i-thought.md

 ---
-title: 'Jorge Quinteros: FaceTime Shoots Are Not as Bad as I Thought'
+title: 'FaceTime Shoots Are Not as Bad as I Thought'
 pubDate: '2020-05-11'
 description: Absolutely gorgeous portraiture from my friend Jorge, shot entirely over FaceTime.
 Another perfect example of constraints breeding creativity.